MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-02-01-8-0-ifix-release.md

 **MobileFirst CLI**
 To upgrade, run `npm install -g mfpdev-cli`.

-> Be sure to use Node.js 5 or 6.
-Node.js 7 has a known issue and cannot be used.
+> Be sure to use Node.js 5.x or 6.x, as Node.js 7.x is currently not supported.

 ## Individual artifacts build numbers included in iFix
 **Server**